UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team26-human-pose-estimation.md

 Sapiens is one of the most recent and advanced human-pose models, introduced just last year(2024) by a Meta AI research team.
 Rather than being a single network, Sapiens is actually a unified collection of four complementary models designed to address core human-centric vision tasks: 2D pose estimation, body-part segmentation, depth estimation, and surface-normal prediction.
 In our discussion, we will focus primarily on the 2D pose-estimation component.

-Trained on the extensive Humans-300M dataset, which contains 300 million in-the-wild images, Sapiens demonstrates substantial improvements over the prior pose-estimation methods, some of which we talked about above.
-On the Humans-5k benchmark, it outperforms earlier 2D pose models by more than 7.6 mAP.
-Its massive training dataset, far larger than datasets like ImageNet, contributes significantly to this performance boost.
+Trained on the extensive Humans-300M dataset,containing 300 million in-the-wild images, Sapiens demonstrates substantial improvements over the prior pose-estimation methods mentioned above.
+On the Humans-5k(subset of the Humans-300M) benchmark, it outperforms earlier 2D pose models by more than 7.6 mAP.
+This massive training dataset, far larger than datasets like ImageNet, contributes significantly to this performance boost.
 Sapiens mainly draws inspiration from ViTPose.
-However it also introduces its own architectural innovations, resulting in higher accuracy
+However it also introduces its own architectural innovations, resulting in higher accuracy.

 ### 7.2 Approach/A Criteria to Follow